Excitonic phase transition in the extended three-dimensional Falicov-Kimball model: Abstract

 \section{Abstract}

-We study the excitonic phase transition in a system of conduction band electrons and valence band holes described by the three-dimensional extended Falicov-Kimball (EFKM) model with tunable Coulomb interaction $U$ between both species.
-By lowering the temperature the electron-hole system may become unstable with respect to the formation of the excitons i.e, electron-hole pairs at temperature $T=T_{\Delta}$, exhibiting a gap $\Delta$ in the particle excitation spectrum.
-We prove that for large values of $U$ the excitons form the incoherent pairs uncorrelated with each other until they undergo the excitonic Bose-Einstein condensation (BEC) at lower $T=T_{c}$ driven by the phase stiffness between the excitonic pairs.
-We found that the true condensate transition temperature $T_{c}$ appears to be much smaller than the exciton pair formation temperature $T_{\Delta}$.
-In this context a BEC to Bardeen-Cooper-Schrieffer (BCS) type crossover could be expected: in the strong interaction case the system is first driven into the gaped excitonic insulator (EI) state and subsequent condensation of incoherent exciton pairs at $T_{c}<T_{\Delta}$ driven by the phase stiffness, while in the small $U$ the temperature $T_{c} \sim T_{\Delta}$ implying that the excitonic condensate is governed by the pair formation as in the BCS-like regime.
-To this end we implement the functional integral formulation of the EFKM, where the Coulomb interaction term is expressed in terms of U(1) quantum phase variables conjugate to the local particle number, providing a useful representation of strongly correlated system.
-The effective action formalism allows us to formulate a problem in the phase only action in the form of the quantum rotor model and obtain analytical formula for the critical lines.
+We study the excitonic phase transition in a system of the conduction band electrons and valence band holes described by the three-dimensional (3D) extended Falicov-Kimball (EFKM) model with the tunable Coulomb interaction $U$ between both species.
+By lowering the temperature, the electron-hole system may become unstable with respect to the formation of the excitons, i.e, electron-hole pairs at temperature $T=T_{\Delta}$, exhibiting a gap $\Delta$ in the particle excitation spectrum.
+To this end we implement the functional integral formulation of the EFKM, where the Coulomb interaction term is expressed in terms of U(1) phase variables conjugate to the local particle number, providing a useful representation of strongly correlated system.
+The effective action formalism allows us to formulate a problem in the phase-only action in the form of the quantum rotor model and to obtain analytical formula for the critical lines and other quantities of physical interest like charge gap, chemical potential and the correlation length.